vk-cs/docs-public/docs/en/applications-and-services/marketplace/tariffication/tariffication.md

 ## Not charged

-- Use of the personal account of any of the vendor's services.
+- Use of the management console of any of the vendor's services.
 - Performing basic operations with the service instance: restart, delete.
 - Network traffic to maintain infrastructure.
 - Use of the service when choosing a promotional tariff.